 Trust your gut, your instinct, your woman’s intuition, or whatever you want to call it.
 If you’re feeling a little extra uneasy about the future, take some common sense steps to prepare yourself and your family.

 - Add to your stash of basic food products.
 This can be done easily with a quick trip to Walmart.
 Prices are increasing and will continue to do so.
 Food will never be cheaper than it is right now, so do your family a favor and, at the very least, buy the basics.
-M.D.
-Creekmore has put together this basic shopping guide of very inexpensive items.
 The key right now is to build up a good supply.
 You can add to your stash later, but get stocked up on the basics now.
 Here’s another food planning list for extremely tight budgets.

 - If Costco or Sam’s Club is more to your liking, I have a downloadable shopping guide here that will help steer you toward items that will come in handy in a crisis, including food.

 - Spend money sparingly.
 Inflation is a fact of life.
 There’s no indication, at all, that the prices of food, gas, energy, and other necessities will be decreasing any time soon.
 Buy second hand whenever possible.
 I’ve found that upscale consignment stores have amazing bargains on good quality, fashionable clothes and shoes.
 Let someone else pay top dollar!
 You have better things to do with your money.